 Chairman Mr. Nigel Berry opened the meeting on Monday 14th July at 09:00.

-Mr Peter Wild, from Vodafone, welcomed the delegates to Phoenix on behalf of the host, the Vodacom, and detailed the domestic arrangements and wished TSG CT4 a successful meeting in the South-Africa.
+Mr. Peter Wild, from Vodafone, welcomed the delegates to Cape Town on behalf of the host, the Vodacom, and detailed the domestic arrangements and wished TSG CT4 a successful meeting in the South-Africa.